imbaniac/statistics-api/README.md

-This the API for RailsReactor test assignment
+This is the API for RailsReactor test assignment

 What works:
 + Full statistic analysis (min, max, average, median, quartiles and outliers)